SandraRumer/BC-BOT-repository/README ProhibitedDice.md

 * leave
 * watch

-to dice us a command /dice 100.
+user can register using  #play user can request start  #start to dice use a command /dice 100.
 Trying to cheat will be punished.

+player with lowest dice get rid of something.. clothes freedom ...

+if there are no more freedom.. the user lost a game. depending on the number of lost and won games a status will be changed : loosing too many games means :
+From dom to sub and in the end total loser.
+Only doms could win the reward.

 Watcher (not Losers) can use
 (#leave